neutrinojs/neutrino/docs/api/README.md

 set by the CLI when instantiating the API, but can also be set manually.
 This value is used by some middleware to determine when to augment the configuration with certain functionality.

+### `options.extensions`

+Informs interested middleware the preferred list of module extensions to support.
+By default, `options.extensions` is set to `['js', 'jsx', 'vue', 'ts', 'mjs', 'json’]`.

 ## Neutrino API

 When creating a Neutrino instance, you have the option of providing an object which can be passed as options to